sonic171717/undernourishment_prediction/README.md

 Dataset Construction -> Steps and datasets that are needed to build our final dataset, combining climate, economics and conflict data

 Earth Engine Data Collection -> As the name suggests, python scripts that collect data from google earth engine

+Models -> Analysing and making predictions with our self-created dataset